Artist and …

 Jonathan Baxter is an ‘artist and …’ He works across disciplines – both art and non-art related – using psychoanalytic methodologies and performative practices to variously open up, challenge and propose what is.

-In addition to the above, Jonathan maintains a studio practice with a focus on object relations, mark making and performance, he supports various aspects of Extinction Rebellion Edinburgh’s arts programming, and has a research interest in the philosophy of Gillian Rose.
+In addition to the above, Jonathan maintains a studio practice with a focus on object relations, mark making and performance.
+He supports various aspects of Extinction Rebellion’s arts coordination and has a research interest in the philosophy of Gillian Rose.
 This last body of work is being developed under the title, ‘Performing the Broken Middle: Socially Engaged Art and its Shadow’.

 For more information contact jb4change[at]gmail.com.